Nonadiabatic Quantum Dynamics of Molecules Scattering from Metal Surfaces: Theory

 After integrating out the surface degrees of freedom, the influence of the molecule-surface coupling on the dynamics of the molecule arises via the two-time bath correlation functions,

 where $\Gamma_{ij} (\epsilon)$ is the spectral density function, defined as

 The energy dependence of the spectral density is assumed to take the form of a Lorentzian, such that

-where $W$ is the bandwidth and the coupling elements, $V$, are taken to be independent of the surface state $k$.
+where $W$ is the bandwidth and the strength of the electronic coupling to the surface is described by $V_i$.
 A fundamental step in the HEOM approach is to decompose the bath correlation functions in Eq.(\ref{BCF}) as a power series of exponential functions.
 For a finite temperature, it can be accurately approximated with only a small, finite number of poles, $P$, such that

 In this work, we employ the barycentric sum-over-pole decomposition scheme to calculate $\eta_{p\sigma}$ and $\gamma_{p\sigma}$, as detailed in Refs.~\citen{barycentric23,takahashi24}.
 The decomposition in Eq.(\ref{pole decomp}) can be interpreted as a mapping of the continuum of electronic states in the metal onto a finite set of $K = 2N_e P$ effective virtual fermionic bath states, where $N_e$ is the number of electronic degrees of freedom of the molecule.